The Potsdam Declaration was issued on 26 July 1945 in the name of

 the possibility that the Emperor could be retained.

-The intial response of the Japanese Government to the Declaration was mokusatsu, which has the literal meaning "to kill with silence."
+Japanese Response.
+The initial response to the Declaration by Suzuki Kantaro, the Japanese Prime Minister, was mokusatsu, which has the literal meaning "to kill with silence."
 Allied translators interpreted this to signify a contemptuous rejection, but there is controversy over whether this correctly captured the nuances of the word.
 An interesting discussion of this issue can be found at Translator's Cafe, where the following plausible translations are offered by Ellen Kapusniak:

 take no notice of